Anomalous-Sentiment/Anomalous-Sentiment/README.md

 ### Introduction

 An amateur software developer.
-Currently looking for something interesting to do...
+Currently experimenting with Godot 4.3 and trying to make an RPG.

 Fun Fact: I spent 3 hours thinking of a fun fact.